Graduate Opportunities

 The EIT funds:

-Both graduate Ellison Scholars and EIT Research Students will work on DPhil (PhD) projects that directly contribute to the research and innovation programs at EIT.
+EIT Graduate Scholars will work on PhD projects that directly contribute to the research and innovation programs at EIT.
 As such, they will span one or more of the following Humane Endeavours, which provide focus areas for what EIT is trying to solve:

 • Food Security & Sustainable Agriculture

-They will bring their relevant skills, experiences or interests in areas such as AI & data, economics & policy, generative biology, robotics, engineering, chemistry, physics, biology, computer science, mathematics, medicine or law into their DPhil (PhD) projects.
+They will bring their relevant skills, experiences or interests in areas such as AI & data, economics & policy, generative biology, robotics, engineering, chemistry, physics, biology, computer science, mathematics, medicine or law into their PhD projects.

-You can find the current list of supervisors here.
-More information on the DPhil (PhD) projects will be published in summer 2025 ahead of the applications opening.
+You can find the current list of supervisors here and the DPhil (PhD) projects here.

 Applicants will need to meet the University of Oxford’s entry requirements for their chosen doctoral course.
 They must:

-Applicants who do not meet these criteria are strongly dissuaded from applying for the funding opportunity.
+Applicants who do not meet these criteria are strongly dissuaded from applying for the scholarships.

 Eligible applicants must also meet our selection criteria before starting an application.